 Subsidies may apply to fees for Pacific Labour Scheme (PLS) or Seasonal Worker Program (SWP) employees.

-If you purchased your airfare prior to the relevant quarantine announcement and you provide the required documents to Revenue NSW, your fee will be waived.
+You can apply for your fee to be waived if you purchased your airfare prior to the relevant quarantine announcements and you provide the required documents to Revenue NSW.

 To apply for a fee waiver, submit your documents and contact information online.
-Please refer to the Conditions and Requirements section before applying.
+You should refer to the Conditions and Requirements and eligibility requirements before applying.

 Apply for a quarantine fee waiver